exercism/rust/exercises/practice/sieve/.approaches/ranges-and-filtermap/content.md

 The [`step_by()`][stepby] method is used to traverse the range in steps the size of the element value.

 Each number from the inner range is passed to the [`for_each()`][foreach] method.
-The lambda inside the `for_each` sets the element in the `Vec` at the index of the value passed in to `None`.
+The lambda inside the `for_each` sets `None` as the value for the element in the `Vec` at the index of the value passed in.

-After the inner range is done, the `filter_map()` lambda returns the value passed in from the outer range re-wrapped in a `Some`.
+After the inner range is done, the `filter_map()` lambda returns the value passed in from the outer range re-wrapped in a `Some` as type `u64`.

 After the outer range is done, all of the `Some` values are [collect][collect]ed from the `Vec` and returned.
 [Type inference][type-inference] is used to return the values as a type `Vec<u64>`.